 Acromegaly: A disease caused by the overproduction of the growth hormone due to a slow-growing, functional growth hormone-secreting tumour (adenoma) of the pituitary gland which is located at the base of the brain.

-An endocrine disorder which results in excess production of cortisol which stimulates themetabolism of fat and carbohydrates to increase sugar glucose levels.
+An endocrine disorder that results in excess production of cortisol which stimulates the metabolism of fat and carbohydrates to increase sugar glucose levels.
 When blood sugar levels increase, so do insulin levels, which in turn stimulates the appetite.

 Diabetes.
 See hypoglycemia.